-Poison ivy rash is caused by an oily resin called urushiol — found in the leaves, stems and roots of poison ivy, poison oak and poison sumac.
-Urushiol is very sticky, so it easily attaches to your skin, clothing, tools, equipment or pet's fur.
+Poison ivy rash is a type of allergic contact dermatitis caused by an oily resin called urushiol.
+It's found in the leaves, stems and roots of poison ivy, poison oak and poison sumac.
+This resin is very sticky, so it easily attaches to your skin, clothing, tools, equipment and pet's fur.
 You can get a poison ivy reaction from:

 - Inhaling smoke from the burning plants.
-Even the smoke from burning poison ivy, poison oak and poison sumac contains the oil and can irritate or harm your nasal passages or lungs.
+Even the smoke from burning poison ivy, poison oak and poison sumac contains urushiol and can irritate or harm your nasal passages or lungs.

-A poison ivy rash itself isn't contagious.
-Blister fluid doesn't contain urushiol and won't spread the rash.
-In addition, you can't get poison ivy from another person unless you've had contact with urushiol that's still on that person or on his or her clothing.
+A poison ivy rash itself isn't contagious — blister fluid doesn't contain urushiol and won't spread the rash.
+And you can't get poison ivy from another person unless you've touched urushiol that's still on that person or his or her clothing.

 - AskMayoExpert.
 Contact dermatitis.
 Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2014.

 - Bolognia JL, et al., eds.
 Irritant and allergic contact dermatitis, occupational dermatoses and dermatoses due to plants.
 In: Dermatology Essentials.
 Philadelphia, Pa.: Elsevier; 2014. http://www.clinicalkey.com.
 Accessed June 15, 2015.